 - Starts first blade in any weather condition

 - Will start on a poorly charged battery, making battery condition no longer an issue

 - Replaced magneto can be retained as a spare

 - 1 x High energy ignition coil

 - 1 x Hall sensor and mounting plate

 - 1 x Wiring harness with ignition module plug

 The additional weight added by the Jabiru Electronic Ignition Upgrade is negligible.
 The only additional component is the ignition coil, although the redundant magneto coil is removed from the installation.

-Please refer to the Jabiru Electronic Ignition Installation Guide for more information.
+For more information, refer to the Jabiru Electronic Ignition Installation Guide.